-Each Fund's Financial Statements for the fiscal year ended December 31, 2023, including the Report of EY, independent registered public accounting firm, are incorporated herein by reference to each Fund's 2023 Annual Report to Shareholders Each Fund's Annual Report is available upon request and without charge by calling 800-GABELLI (800-422-3554) or through the Internet at www.gabelli.com.
+Each Fund's Financial Statements, including the Report of EY, are incorporated herein by reference to each Fund's Form N-CSR for fiscal year ended December 31, 2024 Each Fund's Financial Statement is available upon request and without charge by calling 800-GABELLI (800-422-3554) or through the Internet at www.gabelli.com.
 EY provides audit services, tax return preparation and assistance and other assurance services in connection with certain SEC filings.